Braves vs. Angels Player Props Betting Odds

 Olson Stats

-- Olson enters this game looking to extend his five-game hit streak.
-During his last five outings he is hitting .368 with three home runs, a walk and eight RBI.
+- Olson takes a six-game streak with at least one hit into this matchup.
+During his last 10 outings he is hitting .343 with a double, six home runs, five walks and 12 RBI.

 Olson Recent Games